 Attachment 1 provides an overview of the range of policies, plan and matters for which a prescribed consultation process is in place.
-In each of these cases, Council will develop a specific engagement plan designed to meet the legal requirements, and any other relevant matters.
+For these matters, Council usually develops a specific engagement plan designed to meet the legal requirements, and any other relevant matters.